 The build up of limiting contractile factors, lactate for example, is slower after chronic aerobic exercise compared to those less conditioned.
 Because there are better mechanisms for getting rid of contractile byproducts that end up slowing down muscle contractions, the neural pathways remain un-obstructed for longer.

 Aerobically trained athletes can perform at a higher percentage of their maximum aerobic power.
 They experience improved metabolic functions through increased fat utilization and decreased glucose utilization during exercise.
-This results in *less byproducts that inhibit exercise performance and more time to fatigue
+This results in less byproducts that inhibit exercise performance and more time to fatigue compared to those who are less conditioned.

-All of these factors increase the aerobic efficiency and result in the athlete having more left over in the tank after exercise, which leads to an easier recovery**?
+All of these factors increase the aerobic efficiency and result in the athlete having more left over in the tank after exercise, which leads to an easier recovery.

 Chronic aerobic training also causes changes on a cellular level as well as changes specific to each muscle fiber type.
 The muscle fiber cellular changes all contribute to increased muscle efficiency: increased myoglobin levels, mitochondrial size and number, aerobic enzymes, and metabolic energy stores (ATP, PCr, glycogen, and triglycerides).
 Type I muscle fibers experience an increase in aerobic capacity and some might increase in size.